How To Stop Dog Aggression Permanently! ULTIMATE Guide

 Do Not Let Your Dog Obsess

-This is a very clear signal that aggression could be brewing up inside your dog!
+This is a visible signal that aggression could be brewing up inside your dog!

 You should never allow your dog to stay fixated on something for more than 20 seconds.
-It is a very bad behavior that you should not condone.
+It is a naughty behavior that you should not condone.

 Do not challenge the other dog!
-This is a good way to get bitten or to start a dog fight.
+This is an excellent way to get bitten or to start a dog fight.
 Just move your dog along and ignore the other dog, if you need to go a different route then do so.
 Do NOT stare the other dog down or confront them in any way.

 3. Create Space or Block The Other Dog